 How to File a Lemon Law Complaint in Texas

-To file a Lemon law claim in Texas, you must have realized that you purchased a lemon car.
+To file a Lemon Law claim in Texas, you must have realized that you purchased a lemon car.
 You also must have given the manufacturer the opportunity to make repair attempts.
-If the defective vehicle still is not fixed after the required number of repair attempts, then you have a solid claim.
+If the defective vehicle is still not fixed after the required number of repair attempts, then you have a solid claim.
 Here’s how you can take action to get the resolution you deserve.

 1. Gather All Necessary Documentation